 VNAs are a better option for encounter-based imaging, as patient encounter is prime in current medical imaging environment.

-With the latest in cutting-edge technology, expand the possibilities of healthcare and elevate your patient care forwards with superior speed, exceptional scalability, and outstanding ease of use.
+Elevate your patient care delivery with superior speed, exceptional scalability, and outstanding ease of use.

 Evaluating pricing between implementing a PACS versus a VNA solution is dependent upon whether a healthcare organization is planning a “PACS first” or a “VNA first” approach.